Sniffington/gtag-cleaner/README.md

 ===========================================================================

-1. Run cleaner.exe
+1. Run gtagcleaner.exe
 2. Make a new steam account with gmail
-3. Use our spoofer if you have to
+3. Use the built in spoofer if you have to
 4. Turn on VPN
 5. Launch Gtag